 Early Origins of the Edenfield family

 The surname Edenfield was first found in Berkshire where they were Lords of the Manor of Englefield.
 "This parish, which comprises 1379a.
 3r.
 16p., derives its name from the Saxon word Ingle, a fire or beacon light; and probably had its origin about the middle of the ninth century, when the Danes, having made themselves masters of Reading, sent out a detachment from their army to attack the Saxons, who were encamped here, and who drove them back with great loss."
 Gilbert and Stephen, held their land here from the Norman Chief tenant, Williams FitzAnsculf c.
 1086.
 Enfield in a parish in the union and hundred of Edmonton, Middlesex.
 "This place is in Domesday Book called Enefelde, denoting its situation among fields, or in the felled part of a forest."

-Important Dates for the Edenfield family
+Early History of the Edenfield family

 This web page shows only a small excerpt of our Edenfield research.
 Another 68 words (5 lines of text) are included under the topic Early Edenfield History in all our PDF Extended History products and printed products wherever possible.

 Edenfield Spelling Variations